-June 23 - 28 - 4-H Shooting Sports
+- June 21-26: 4-H Shooting Sports

-July 21-26 - Hunter Education
+- July 19-24 - Hunter Education

-July 28 - Aug.
-2 - North Country Adventure Camp
+- July 26-31 - North Country Adventure

 Support the Barry Camp Fund

-Thanks to wide support from throughout New Hampshire's outdoor community, Barry Camp is here for our youth.
-Improvements continue, and we are working to build The Barry Camp Fund to ensure that camp will continue to be here to inspire future generations of conservationists and outdoor enthusiasts.
-If you'd like to help, contact Mark Beauchesne at email@example.com or call 603-271-6355.
-Click here for the Barry Camp Newsletter (Fall 2012).
+Thanks to widespread support from New Hampshire's outdoor community, Barry Camp is open today for our youth.
+The work is not yet done!
+Improvements continue, and we are working to build The Barry Camp Fund to ensure that New Hampshire's only true conservation camp will continue to be here to inspire future generations of conservationists and outdoor enthusiasts.
+This dedicated fund will keep Barry Camp viable into the future by providing the annual operation and maintenance costs.
+Please help if you can.

 Partnership with 4-H: Barry camp is operated by Fish and Game in partnership with 4-H through UNH Cooperative Extension.
 Programs include education in the shooting sports, hunting, fishing, camping and other outdoor skills.

-Note of Appreciation: Mike Normandin of the Belknap County Sportsmen's Association is a volunteer who stepped forward to coordinate renovations at Barry Conservation Camp.
-The N.H.
-Fish and Game Department is grateful for his vision and assistance.
-He received the N.H.
-Fish and Game Commission's highest honor -- the Ellis R. Hatch Jr. Commission Award of Excellence -- in recognition of this outstanding effort.
+The NH Fish and Game Department is grateful for his vision and assistance.
+He received the NH Fish and Game Commission's highest honor -- the Ellis R. Hatch Jr. Award of Excellence -- in recognition of this outstanding effort.